Cyclura cychlura inornata: Diet

 All iguanas except the largest adults climb into the vegetation to feed, including up the smooth boles of thatch palms.
 Even adults have been found 2 m up in a Pseudophoenix palm to eat the flower buds.
 They are primarily herbivorous, feeding on fruits, leaves, and flowers of most available plants.
 Individuals can survive on very tiny islands from the available plants.
 On Alligator Cay the population eats mostly Rhachicallis americana and Suriana maritima, the former is more common and is eaten more, but the lizards show a preference for the latter, which is relatively much more uncommon on the island.
 Two studies in the remains of their faeces found occasional crab claws, insects, molluscs and fledgling birds, and they have been observed to be occasionally carnivorous.
 They also have been found to eat their shed skin.
 On Alligator Cay three plants were not observed to be eaten: Hymenocallis arenicola and Strumpfia maritima, and the mangrove Rhizophora mangle.
 More than a quarter of the faeces were made up of fruit.
 The iguana ate the large fruit of Casasia clusiifolia and Manilkara bahamensis, as well as the small fruit of the sea grape Coccoloba uvifera, and the palms Coccotrinax argentata and Pseudophoenix sargentii.
 Casasia fruit are produced throughout the year and represented 9.6% of the total faecal matter, the second most prevalent item.
 The iguanas feed on more leaves when they are forced to during the cool and dry season.

 Biologists Kristen Richardson, John Iverson and Carolyn Kurle investigated the diets of the iguanas.
 Their 2019 study made use of carbon and nitrogen isotope analysis to estimate iguana diets in order to explain why iguanas on Allen's Cay were ~2 times longer and ~6 times heavier than the same subspecies on nearby Leaf Cay and U Cay, the populations being only a generation removed and separated by a 300 m channel.
 They had hypothesized that the gigantic iguanas were eating shearwater carcasses killed by mice and barn owls, but they found no evidence for that hypothesis.
 Instead they determined that their gigantism was due to their consumption of plant material containing more nutrients than the plants on the other cays.
-The added nutrients came from the ocean in the form of seabird guano; the largest colony of Audubon's shearwaters (Puffinis iherminieri) are located on Allen's Cay.
+The added nutrients came from the ocean in the form of seabird guano; the largest colony of Sargasso shearwaters (Puffinis iherminieri) are located on Allen's Cay.
 None of the other cays have large populations of seabirds and so are missing the extra amounts of nutrients that arrive in the form of guano on Allen's Cay.
 Their evidence strongly supports that these iguanas are herbivores and the giants on Allen Cay are so large because their plants contain higher levels of nutrients from seabird guano.

 Tourists often feed the iguanas human food items on Leaf Cay and sometimes U Cay.
 The iguanas have come to expect to be fed and may congregate in large numbers awaiting the tourists.